muftiaa0/MSSE661/README.md

 # MSSE661 - Azeem Mufti
-# Week 6 - UI Enhancements + Update/Delete Information added.
-Updated code for building a user's welcome message making it dynamic.
+# Week 7 - Cleaned up code, updated paths, cleaned the loading div so it is at index 0.